The following professionals lent their expertise to this article:

 Admissions Requirements:

-• This is a competitive process with strict admissions requirements.
+Admission is competitive.
 Admissions officers and the College of Health Care Sciences will review all submissions for evidence of proper education, training, and background.

 Curriculum: